Jcary14/Everyday-words-/data-deletion-policy.md

 # Data Deletion Policy

-*Last updated: Januray 17, 2022*
+*Last updated: April 28, 2022*

-If you wish to delete your account & all associated data permanently in any Mipke LLC service, please send an email to jared@mipke.com
+If you wish to delete your account & all associated data permanently in any Everyday Words LLC service, please send an email to support@everydaywords.io